Basic Machinist Guide

 Skill Speed and Encounter Phasing Optimization

-To keep the rotation intact, every 0.06s we lose means we must drift Drill and Air Anchor by one GCD each.
+To keep the rotation intact, every 0.06s we lose means we must drift Drill, Chainsaw and Air Anchor by one GCD each.
 At higher GCD speeds, Drill ends up coming up during Wildfire, naturally drifting it back into place.
 Air Anchor won’t have the same luxury, so if it’s not manually drifted you will eventually have Drill and Air Anchor coming off cooldown at the same time.
 You’ll have to manually correct the spacing desired between these two GCDs if this happens.

 There will be times where skill speed on gear is a positive thing.
-It’s generally only for fight-specific downtime, but occasionally the additional skill speed will net us an extra Drill, Air Anchor, or Clean Shot in content, which can be a DPS gain.
+It’s generally only for fight-specific downtime, but occasionally the additional skill speed will net us an extra Drill, Air Anchor, Chainsaw or Clean Shot in content, which can be a DPS gain.
 Outside of downtime phasing and unavoidable skill speed gear, the goal should be to maintain a GCD speed of 2.5 in most cases.

-AoE Rotation and Optimization
+Multi-Target Rotation and Optimization

 The basic AoE priority is as follows:

-- Flamethrower 3+ targets
+- Flamethrower > Scattergun